- One-on-one interactions with employees at a special event

 - Career fairs

-Ready to get started on your internship or job search?
-We’ve got some resources on job and internship boards that you can benefit from.
+Ready to start your internship or job search?
+We’ve lined up some job and internship boards that can help your search process.
 Remember, once you find a job or internship you would like to apply for, you don’t have to go at it alone.
 The IDEA Center can assist you throughout the application process.

-The resume format will depend with each applicant.
-But one thing is for sure: all resumes should include your general information, objective, experience, education, and relevant projects.
-You can meet with a Career Coach to assist you in formatting a resume that seems relevant to you.
-Here’s a general example on how you should format your resume:
+The resume format will depend with each applicant and each application.
+One aspect never changes: all resumes should include your general information, relevant experience, and education.
+You can meet with a Career Coach to assist you in formatting a resume that is relevant to you.
+Here’s a general example on formatting your resume:

 Extracting Skills Onto Your Resume

-Skills extraction is a process that involves pin-pointing skills you can identify with as they relate to the job description you’re applying for.
-When applying for a job or an internship, always pay attention to the job description.
-The job description will mention relevant skills you will certainly need for that position.
+Skills extraction is a process that involves pin-pointing the skills that you have and the employer wants.
+Our Skills Specialist Intern is great at identifying those key points in your background and helping them shine through in your resume.
 Once you understand the skills the employer is looking for, you can begin to record previous experiences or projects where you demonstrated those skills onto your resume.
 Doing this will create a more tailored resume that will capture recruiter interest.

-If you need help with extracting the right skills onto your resume, use onetsocautocoder.com.
-Simply copy and paste the job’s title and description and it will give you a detailed skills extraction report of keywords and phrases you should include in your resume.
+If you need help with extracting the right skills onto your resume, use onetsocautocoder.com or jobscan.co.
+Each tool will give you a detailed skills extraction report of keywords and phrases you should include in your resume to catch the employer's attention.

 Using Action Verbs

-Action verbs help begin to explain each of your experiences that you listed on your resume.
-Choosing the right ones will make you sound more professional.
+Action verbs help your experiences jump off the page and connect to the employer's needs.
 Use this resource of all the action verbs you can potentially use: Skills Extraction Resource.

 The cover letter works as a complement to your resume.
 It articulates your skills and experiences in a more personable way through letter-writing.
 Usually, the best cover letters have good grammar and are short and straight to the point.